stoic-devv/cloud-simulator/doc/analysis.md

 #### Inference
 1. We see the performance Full > Dynamic > Stochastic cloudlet utilization model.
-2. Since this is a simulation where cloudlets consume resources in a _uniform_ way, there isn't sufficient evidence to conclude that Full is the best utilication model and Stochastic the worst.
+2. Since this is a simulation where cloudlets consume resources in a _uniform_ way, there isn't sufficient evidence to conclude that Full is the best utilization model and Stochastic the worst.
 3. In real world, applications don't consume resources uniformly hence with Full utilization model we may be over-provisioning our cloudlet.
 Cloudlet utilization models are designed in retrospect with the data of previous runtimes (usually stochastic). [[3]](#cite-3)

-### SaaS, PaaS and IaaS Analysis
+### III SaaS, PaaS and IaaS Analysis
 Following are the details of the experiment:
 1. We analyze 3 models of cloud computing: `saas`, `paas`, `iaas`
-   1. `SaaS model`: We do not have control over the resources, its allocation and provision.
+   1. `SaaS model`: We do not have control over the resources, its allocation, and provision.
 We deploy our cloudlets with the cloud provider as a black box.
-   2. `PaaS model`: In addition to the `SaaS` model's access, we have some control over the cloudlets that we host.
+   2. `PaaS model`: We have some control over the cloudlets that we host.
 We can configure their scheduling and the number of instances.
 We still don't have access to the underlying hardware/infrastructure, resources and bandwidth.
    3. `IaaS model`: We have complete control: hardwares (their specifications and numbers), resource allocation and provision, network and bandwidth.
 2. We analyze these simulations with same cloudlet configuration and customize various resource allocation and provision techniques based upon the access to them in the computation model
 3. We observe cost and performances, and evaluate when to use which model.
 4. For our experiment, we simulate runtimes of `15` cloudlets each having `file size = 512MB`, `instructions = 10000 mips`, `dynamic` utilization model using `2 PEs`.
 5. We observe:

-SaaS results
+SaaS results</br>
 ![image](/doc/img/saas.png)

-PaaS results
+PaaS results</br>
 ![image](/doc/img/paas.png)

-IaaS results
+IaaS results</br>
 ![image](/doc/img/iaas.png)

 #### Inference
 1. We see that with increasing level of access over the resources and its allocation:
    1. cost decreases
    2. time to completion and wait time decreases
 2. In SaaS, we work with default schedulers maintained by the cloud provider: `time-shared` cloudlet scheduler and `time-shared` VM scheduler.
-With Paas, we can customize our cloudlet scheduler; we use `space-shared` cloudlet scheduler based upon our [inference](#inference: part ii) of experiment 1.1.
+With Paas, we can customize our cloudlet scheduler; we use `space-shared` cloudlet scheduler based upon our [inference](#inference-part-ii) of experiment 1.1.
 There are significant performance and cost gains with this customization.
 3. In IaaS, since we have complete control of resource provisioning and allocations, we increase the number of VMs.
 From the images in the observations above, we now have each VM running a single cloudlet, unlike SaaS and PaaS, where each VM runs atmost 2 cloudlets.

 #### Supplementary inference